Marcy & Hunson: Reception

 "Marcy & Hunson" aired on December 17, 2017, along with three other Adventure Time episodes (viz.
 "Seventeen", "Ring of Fire", and "The First Investigation") as part of an episode "bomb".
 It was seen by 0.76 million viewers and scored a 0.2 Nielsen rating in the 18- to 49-year-old demographic (Nielsen ratings are audience measurement systems that determine the audience size and composition of television programming in the United States), which means that the episode was seen by 0.2 percent of all individuals aged 18 to 49 years old who were watching television at the time of the episode's airing.

 Oliver Sava of The A.V.
 Club wrote that "Marcy & Hunson" is "a cute episode, but also the slightest of [the] four [that aired on December 17], telling a straightforward story about Hunson doing the bare minimum to inch his way into his daughter’s good graces."
 He collectively awarded it, along with "Seventeen", "Ring of Fire", and "The First Investigation" a "B+".

 The use of "Slow Dance with You" in the episodes, and its implications resulted in extensive online discussion.
 Many fans of the show were quick to argue that the song was alluding to Princess Bubblegum, although some fans argued that the song was not necessarily an expression of queer feelings (this latter argument was repudiated by song writer Babeo Baggins).
 Mey Valdivia Rude of Autostraddle wrote highly of the song's use in the episode, calling its appearance "one of my favorite pop culture moments of the year."
-Sava wrote that he "love[d]" the song, and positively compared it to the work of Mitski (who had contributed the song "Francis Forever" to the show's eighth-season episode "The Music Hole").
+Sava wrote that he "love[d]" the song, and positively compared it to the work of Mitski (whose song "Francis Forever" was covered in the show's eighth-season episode "The Music Hole").